k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md

 > By following this procedure, when the `k2space.sh` script runs, the expected file will already be loaded on the local machine and will not need to be downloaded from the Internet.

+**Specifying an Alternate Fabric Version**
+To specify a different or later version of Fabric to use with Fabric Web Studio, edit the `.env` file's `FABRIC_VERSION` parameter.
+Please contact your K2view representative if you'd like to use a later version of Fabric to learn which versions you can use.

 ### **Step 7**: Create and Launch a Fabric Space

 #### **Space Naming**